-You know the “don’t wear anything new on race day” and all the basics… now, let’s do the NYC Marathon as right as we can.
-I’ve done this race every year since 2008 (minus 2012 of course…!!) and I can see how logistically heavy it is for someone from out of town or doing their first marathon.
+You know the “don’t wear anything new on race day” and all the basics… now, let’s do the New York City Marathon as right as we can.
+I’ve done this race every year since 2008 (minus 2012 of course…!!) and I can see how logistically heavy it is for someone from out of town or doing it as their first marathon.
 So, here we go!
 Let me know if you have any specific questions in the comments section below.
 I promise I will answer.
 Also, at the end, you’ll find a list of free race week events to attend (I will create a 2019 page soon).

 PRE RACE LOGISTICS

-The expo is big (probably the biggest one in the US after Boston!), so please bring some patience, cash (there WILL be a few things you’ll want), and comfortable shoes.
-Don’t forget to bring your registration card and photo identification.
+The expo is big (probably the biggest one in the US after Boston!), so please bring some patience, credit cards/cash (there WILL be a few things you’ll want), and comfortable shoes.
+Don’t forget to bring your confirmation form and photo identification.
 Don’t wear the marathon-shirt before the race (come on!!!).
 Note: running stores all over the city have amazing gear and discounts too (organized list HERE), and if you can wait, a lot of the official gear will be half off in the nyrr’s website by January!
-Also, if you have time for fun, here is a list of all the Free Events to do on race week (this will be updated on the minute for 2016, bookmark it).
+Also, if you have time for fun, here is a list of all the Free Events to do on race week (this will be updated on the minute for 2017, bookmark it).

 Set your clock back on Saturday night, the night before the race.
 If you use a smart phone like 99% of the population, you’ll be fine.
 If you set your Garmin, it will update automatically too.
 Sleep!
 Also, no worries if you don’t sleep Saturday night (no one does) but make it a point to go to bed early all week, mostly Thursday and Friday.

-The night (or week) before, watch Run For Your Life, for inspiration (trailer in the link).
+The night (or week) before, watch Run For Your Life, for inspiration.
 Best movie about the NYC marathon.
 I weep like a baby every time.
-Hail to the Fred!
+Hail to the Fred!!!

 Bring a lot of cheap or throwaway clothes to the start, you WILL need them.
 Find a mylar blanket from your last marathon (and don’t throw away the blanket or poncho you’ll get at the finish here!).
 You will cherish them until the last minute in the corral (I wear one as pants with tape and one as a cape).
 I wear my throwaway cardigan or a sweater (cut in the front for easy peeling while running, kept it in place with a safety pin!) during the first mile too!
 Go to the dollar store and get knee-high socks, cut the toes part and you’ll have throwaway arm warmers!
 I keep half of it on until Mile 3, it can be windy on the bridge, mostly if you are on top (blue or orange waves).
 Don’t worry about looking like a weirdo, everyone will look like that!!!
 Or they’ll wish they did.
 Really: pile it up!!!

-Gear/What to wear… usually the marathon is in the 40s or 50s, so if you are checking a bag: bring a few options to the start and decide at the last minute.
+Gear/What to wear… usually, the marathon is in the 40s or 50s (the average temp historically is 54).
 If you’re not checking a bag, layer with things you’ll be happy throwing away.
-My rule is if it’s over 40, I do short sleeve/singles and shorts.
-But depending on the wind/humidity/lack of sleep/whatever you can add hat, arm sleeves, etc. Always wear things you can get rid of easily and won’t miss.
+My rule is if it’s over 40, I do short sleeve/singlet and shorts.
+But depending on the wind/humidity/lack of sleep/whatever you can add a hat, arm sleeves, etc. Always wear things you can get rid of easily and won’t miss.
 Be smart, and make sure you can peel off layers comfortably.
 Even in 2014, with the marathornado, I didn’t need extra.
 I had leg warmers and hated them, I was so hot.
-Make sure you can peel the layers easily and throw out if you are not sure and bring too much, ok?
+Make sure you can peel the layers easily and throw them out if you are not sure and bring too much, ok?
 If you don’t carry your phone, at least carry a $20 bill, a metrocard, a credit card, and an ID with you, just in case.
+Better ready than sorry.

 7:00 am ferry, takes 25 minutes to get to Staten Island.
 Get some pictures of the Green Lady, you’ll love the ferry ride.

-8:00. you get to the village.
-Go straight to the UPS truck to leave your bag if you have one, trucks “close” about an hour before your corral closes so get there first, This timing is different for all so check your deadlines.
+8:00 am.
+You get to the village.
+Go straight to the UPS truck to leave your bag if you have one, trucks “close” about an hour before your corral closes so get there first.
+This timing is different for all so check your timeline.
 Walk to your corral (green/blue/orange).

-8:30 Find a portapottie line in your coral, you’ll need at least 30 mins to pee.
+8:30 Find a portapottie line in your corral, you’ll need at least 30 mins to pee.
 Lines can be long. if you want to grab a banana, tea, coffee, etc., pick that up before the line and eat in line.

 9:00 get to your corral, sometimes they are hard to find so don’t wait until the last minute.
 They close 40 minutes before your start.
 In there you can finish your nutrition, rearrange your gear, all that.

 Athlete’s Village.
 It’s HUGE.
 If you’re planning to meet up with people there, you’ll need a plan.
-Tell them to wait right off the entrance or maybe at x UPS truck, or have a cell phone with you.
+Tell them to wait right off the entrance or maybe at a particular UPS truck, or have a cell phone with you.
 Did I mention it’s huge?
-There’s not much cover from the elements but you’ll find food and drinks (bagels and coffee and gatorade and bananas and tea and stuff!).
+There’s not much cover from the elements but you’ll find food and drinks (bagels and coffee and Gatorade and bananas and tea and stuff!).
 Head up to your village and camp close to your corral, and pay attention to the instructions.
 You do not want to be looking for your corral or getting to it as the wave deadline is done.
-I’ve been locked out of my corral TWO times just because I was socializing and not paying attention, even though I got there right early… If you checked the marathon packing list, you are dressed warmly, have food, water, toilet paper, etc, so set up camp next to your corral.
+I’ve been locked out of my corral TWO times just because I was socializing and not paying attention, even though I got there early… If you checked the marathon packing list, you are dressed warmly, have food, water, toilet paper, etc, so set up next to your corral.
 If you are going with a friend, and you are in different starts (colors), you might have to separate here.; unless you decide to run together.
 If that is the case, you can both start in the corral of the highest bib number.

 What the Athlete’s Village looks like: it’s big -and hard to meet up with someone.
 And we all look like weirdos!

 Headphones?
-If you are used to racing with headphones, bring them, no need to stress about this.
-I like to leave them on my ears, and turn them on only when necessary.
-Sometimes I need a distraction, and though the crowds will carry you through everything, you might need an extra oomph, like on the quiet Queensboro bridge, thought I’ve learned to crave that moment alone in the bridge.
-If you’re in pain, or need to recalibrate your pace and need quiet time, you pump the music up and move to the middle of the street where you won’t be engaging with people.
+If you are used to racing with headphones, no need to stress about this.
+I like to keep them around, and turn them on only when necessary.
+Sometimes I need a distraction, and though the crowds will carry you through everything, you might need an extra oomph, like on the quiet Queensboro bridge, though I’ve learned to crave that moment alone in the bridge.
+If you’re in pain or need to recalibrate your pace and need quiet time, you can move to the middle of the street where you won’t be engaging with people.
 Big disclaimer: the spectators ARE the marathon, and if you use your music you will miss out on a lot.
 A lot, a lot.
+A LOT.
 They can push you so much more than your music could, so use that energy up.
 You’ll have tons more fun than you expected if you get lost in the crowds cheering.
 And no one will let you slow down or walk here!
 Disclaimer 2: if the music is on, make sure you can still hear what is happening around you, people might need to pass you or stuff like that.
 There are athletes with disabilities on the course, or any kind of stuff happening so you have to keep all your senses peeled.
 Be alert, cautious, and really really really careful!!!!
 Be in the moment, don’t miss out or space out.

 Place your spectators in spots where you’ll need them.
 I usually set 4 spots.
 One in Brooklyn around mile 5 or 9, and then really high on First Avenue, past 118 where the crowds thin out, so then they can cross over to 5th avenue, the third spot, and see you again and then zip over to the finish line (4th spot!)!
 Know exactly on what side of the street they’ll be so YOU can spot them (they won’t be able to spot you!).
 Send them with something big: a flag, a sign, balloons, huge funny hat, etc. Here is a great tool that estimates where/when they can see you and all the train stops close by!
 Tell them to get comfy shoes, really warm clothes and to bring food.
 It will be a long day for them too!

 You will need/love the extra push, so ask for help!!
 FORCE all your friends to come watch you.
 Send an email a week before and ask them “where are you going to be?” or/and use the tool above to see where is easier for them to get to.
 Then tell them a time you’ll go through there, give or take 10 minutes, and decide if they’ll be runner’s Left or Right.
 Then make a little-tiny list you can carry in your pocket (Example: 74th st, John, left / 32nd st, Mike, right, etc.) in order of appearance, put clear tape all over it so it won’t get sweaty and basically go from John, to Mike, to etc… Let them pull you along the course and that’ll break the course in parts, instead of think “AH, I gotta go 26.2, ugh” you’ll think: “I am just going to 74th, to see John!”
-Here is a sheet where you input the bib# and get splits for each mile, so your fans can find you easily.
+Use the sheet, so your fans can find you easily.

 Get yourself a course specific pace bracelet, this one is the BEST!
 It’ll adjust your pace per mile, given the uphills and downhills.
 And it has way more information than you could ever need.
 Hill info, spectator info, Plus, you can set it for your particular racing style: negative vs positive splits, big or small fade, etc.

 Plan your nutrition way ahead.
-For the race: try to practice in training with what they’ll have at the race: water, yellow Gatorade and Powerbar Gels (water and G at every Mile and Gels around Mile 18 only).
+For the race: try to practice in training with what they’ll have at the race: water, yellow Gatorade and Powerbar Gels (water and G at every Mile and Gels at Mile 18).
 You can buy gels at the expo if necessary.
 But for race morning, get bagels/oatmeal and whatever you need the day before as there will not be a lot of delis open at 4/6 am.